Venu-Koka-Dev/python-reference/functions.md

      a.
 Organize code
      b.
 Reduce redundancy, and
      c.
 Make programs easier to read and maintain
+ - API of a function :
+     a.
+Name of the function
+     b.
+Number of arguments/parameters
+     c.
+Data type of each argument/parameter
+     d.
+Order/Position of each argument/parameter
+     e.
+Return value
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # III.
 Function definition & function calling(execution)
   - General Syntax: